 Having a fear of God is healthy.
 God did not want the Israelites to be fearful of the lightning and the mountain smoking, but He did want them to fear Him and show Him the proper respect He deserves.
 Having the proper fear of God helps us to have a proper perspective of our lives here on this earth.

 Having a healthy fear can be illustrated by the parent-child relationship.
 When I was growing up, I had a fear of my dad.
-I didn’t want to get in trouble because my mom would simply say, “If you don’t do as I tell you, I will tell your dad when he gets home”.
+I didn’t want to get in trouble because my mom would simply say, “If you don’t do as I say, I will tell your dad when he gets home”.
 I knew this meant a spanking for me.
-So I did what she told me to do.
+So, I did what she told me to do.
 My fear of my dad led me to do right.
 On the other hand, as I grew up I did not fear where my next meal was coming from.
 I did not fear someone coming into my house to take me away at night because I trusted that my dad would protect our home and provide for our family.

 Throughout the Scriptures we are told to fear God (Proverbs 1:7).
 We are also told God loves us (Romans 5:8).
 This is not a contradiction.
 Having a healthy fear of God is good because realizing God’s wrath awaits the wicked discourages us from committing sin.
 At the same time, by focusing on fearing God, we spend less time and energy in being afraid of other things such as from where our next meal is coming, potential health problems, and other worries and cares that can fill our hearts with anxiety.
 We trust that He will provide these things for us because He loves us (Matthew 6:25-34).
 Today, I will strive to have a healthy fear of God so that I might not sin against Him!

 “The fear of the Lord is the beginning of wisdom; a good understanding have all those who do His commandments.
 His praise endures forever” (Psalm 111:10).